 If you’re renewing car tax, or taxing a used car for the first time

-Speak to your car insurer at least the day before, and they can ensure the database is updated with your new car details.
+Speak to your car insurer at least the day before, and they can make sure the database is updated with your new car details.

 If you’re renewing your tax in person at the Post Office, you’ll need to take a copy of: